How To Create A Cell Phone Reimbursement Policy

 Some companies don’t have any cell phone policy at all, and thus do not offer any reimbursement or COPE phones.
 If you choose to go this route, be sure that your employees in no way feel that they need to use phones to do their jobs.
 Otherwise, you could be held liable.

 In 2014, an appellate court in California ruled against an employer who didn’t reimburse employees for personal cell phone use.
 The company’s logic was that since employees pay for personal cell phone plans regardless of their work, businesses don’t need to subsidize what is essentially a personal choice.
 The lower court actually agreed with the company, but the higher court didn’t, and set a precedent of ambiguous legal impact around the requirements of BYOD employers.

 Best practice is to avoid this problem entirely.
 Times have changed, and even if you’ve never had a BYOD or COPE policy before, now is the time to create one.

 Don’t navigating an immature cell phone policy

-The goal of a corporate cell phone policy is to provide your workforce the mobile technology they need in a way that is compliant, consistent, and fair to employees.
+The goal of a corporate cell phone policy is to provide your workforce the mobile technology they need in a way that is compliant with IRS guidance, consistent, and fair to employees.
 It sounds simple, but a quick look at how businesses handle their mobile policies reveals a confusing array of approaches.

-The reason is that even ten years after the debut of the iPhone, the IRS still hasn’t quite figured out how to streamline the process of reporting and deducting mobile technology costs.
+Why do so many businesses have immature business policies?
+It’s because even 13 years after the debut of the iPhone, the IRS still hasn’t streamlined the process of reporting and deducting mobile technology costs.

 To solve this problem, the IRS should consider creating a federal rate for cell phone reimbursements like they’ve done for vehicle mileage, per diems, and other common expenses.
 Mobile technology is taking over the world, and as businesses find innovative ways to leverage wearable technology and the Internet of Things, the line between personal and enterprise technology will continue to blur.
 A Safe Harbor rate would lighten the reporting burden of finance teams and the IRS itself.